DGalexander/Covid-parse/README.md

-# Covid-parse
+# covid-parse
-Quick repo to develop a .py script
+Quick repo to develop a .py script to webscrape .go.uk data